-The satellite coverage area is another essential criteria, which defines the visibility of the satellite over an intended area.
+The satellite coverage area is another essential criterion, which defines the visibility of the satellite over an intended area.
 Closely related to this are the beam size, which can define the number of users, but also limit maximum capacity per user and the frequency reuse per beam.

-Being aware, that the focus of RSPG lays in the assessment the possible future scenarios for the use of the 2 GHz MSS band in Europe, potential wider reach of a potential scenario should be noted as well, since it has an effect on economies of scale.
+Being aware, that the focus of RSPG lays in the assessment the possible future usage of the 2 GHz MSS band in Europe, taking into account a potential wider reach, since it has an effect on economies of scale.